chaseruskin/orbit/docs/src/reference/json.md

 # JSON Output

 Some commands and processes serialize data into JSON as a mechanism for external tools and scripts to easily load data that may be of interest.
+All JSON output is sent to standard output (stdout).

-## Design units
+## Cores

-The `orbit get` command allows a user to receive various pieces of information related to a design unit, such its component declaration, defined architectures, or entity instantiation.
+The `orbit get` command allows a user to receive various pieces of information related to a core, such its component declaration, defined architectures, or entity instantiation.

-It also allows users to export the unit's interface with the `--json` flag.
+It also allows users to export the core's interface with the `--json` flag.
 This is convenient when you wish to pass this information in a more machine-readable format to another tool/program.

 The serialized JSON data is also available during the execution phase of a build process through the appropriate environment variables.
 To know which variables contain this data, see [Environment Variables](./environment_variables.md).